Acupuncture & Herbal Infertility treatments

 Consistency of treatment for men is important in order to raise sperm count and improve sperm motility.
 The body takes 70 days to generate new sperm.
 Therefore men would need to have at least 10 weekly treatments prior to giving a sample in case of IVF or trying naturally.

-If a woman is in a state of high level wellness from a traditional medicine’s point of view (warm hands and feet and no PMS are just several indicators), and has abundant energy and healthy lifestyle, then it is appropriate to evaluate from the sixth month of consistent treatment.
+If a woman is in a state of high level wellness from a traditional medicine’s point of view (warm hands and feet and no PMS are just several indicators), and has abundant energy and healthy lifestyle, then it is appropriate to evaluate from the fourth to sixth month of consistent treatment.

 What are the fees?

-Initial consultation and treatment: £49
+Initial consultation and treatment: £50

-Follow up treatments: £44
+Follow up treatments: £45

-Buy a course of 5 treatments get the 6th free, which works out at £36.66 per treatment!
+Buy a course of 5 treatments get the 6th free, which works out at £37.50 per treatment!